AdobeDocs/experience-platform.en/help/xdm/tutorials/custom-fields-api.md

 ## Creating custom map types {#maps}

 In order to support "map-like" data efficiently in XDM, objects may be annotated with a `meta:xdmType` set to `map` to make it clear that an object should be managed as if the key set were unconstrained.
+Data that is ingested into map fields must use string keys, and only string or integer values (as determined by `additionalProperties.type`).

 XDM places the following restrictions on the use of this storage hint:

 * Map types MUST be of type `object`
 * Map types MUST NOT have properties defined (in other words, they define "empty" objects)
-* Map types MUST include a single `additionalProperties` schema that describes the values that may be placed within the map
+* Map types MUST include an `additionalProperties.type` field that describes the values that may be placed within the map, either `string` or `integer`.

 Ensure that you are only using map-type fields when absolutely necessary, as they carry the following performance drawbacks: